bcgsc/ntEdit/README.md

 ## Tips for running ntEdit
 - For more advanced users, please see the help documentation for the `ntedit` executable, which has information about additional options
   - More information about the secondary Bloom filter mode is available on our [wiki page](https://github.com/bcgsc/ntEdit/wiki/ntEdit-Secondary-Bloom-filter)
 - `--solid mode` will work well ONLY if you have sufficient read coverage (>30X).
-Otherwise, set the kmer coverage threshold to -c 2 (>=20X) or -c 1 (<20X)
+Otherwise, set the kmer coverage threshold to --cutoff 2 (>=20X) or --cutoff 1 (<20X)
   - solid mode will output non-error kmers, as determined by ntCard.
-Use this option only when you don't wish to set the threshold (-c) manually
+Use this option only when you don't wish to set the threshold (--cutoff) manually

 ## ntEdit Modes <a name=modes></a>